mada-muniraja/nse_options/README.md

 # NSE Options Filter

-A Rust application for filtering options data from the National Stock Exchange (NSE), specifically focusing on BANKNIFTY options.
+A Rust application for filtering options instruments from the National Stock Exchange (NSE), specifically focusing on BANKNIFTY options.
 This tool reads options data from a JSON file, applies filtering criteria based on name, expiry date, and strike price, and outputs the filtered results to a new JSON file.

 ## Purpose